MicrosoftDocs/entra-docs/docs/identity-platform/howto-call-a-web-api-with-rest-client.md

 1. Select **Add**.
 1. Be sure to record the **Value** of the client secret.
 This secret value is **never displayed again** after you leave this page.

-For more information about how to securely store your client secret see, [Best practices for secrets management in Key Vault](/azure/key-vault/secrets/secrets-best-practices#configuration-and-storing).
+For more information about how to securely store your client secret, see [Best practices for secrets management in Key Vault](/azure/key-vault/secrets/secrets-best-practices#configuration-and-storing).

 #### Add permissions to access your web API